 In Yoshi's Island DS, about half the bosses and a good few of the levels are nearly the same thing as their equivalents from the first game.
 The Big Burt Bros are the most obvious; they're just two smaller versions of Burt the Bashful, killed the exact same way and found in a level with roughly the same layout.
 Others include Bungee Piranha (which is very much like Naval Piranha, complete with a castle designed like a sewer system) and Bowser himself, who acts as a near identical replacement to both Hookbill the Koopa and the giant version of his baby self.

-In Donkey Kong 64, the playable characters Tiny and Chunky Kong are almost identical in form and function to Dixie and Kiddy Kong from Donkey Kong Country 2 and 3 respectively, the instruction booklet states they're the younger sister and older brother of the two.
+In Donkey Kong 64, the playable characters Tiny and Chunky Kong are almost identical in form and function to Dixie and Kiddy Kong from Donkey Kong Country 2 and 3 respectively.
+The instruction booklet states they're the younger sister and older brother of the two.
+Tiny eventually grew out of this when she received an age-up.

 Also, Seviper replaces Ekans and Arbok in Hoenn games, due to the latter two not being native to Hoenn.